leeofthetrees/rwxrob-2022-boost/week a 3/README.md

 - NAT is a more secure connection
 - IP address is going to give the SSH connection
 - How to test SSH connection to localhost?

+The only way to get an actual ttu is if the console is plugged into the machine otherwise the connection is pts